trangnguyen02/Bachelor-Thesis-2024/README.md

 # Bachelor-Thesis-2024

 ## 1. Project Overview
-This project focuses on predicting customer churn using machine learning algorithms on a telecom dataset.
-The aim is to identify at-risk customers before they leave, thereby reducing churn rates and improving customer retention.
+Bachelor Thesis titled "Application of Behavior Scoring Techniques in Trade Credit Limit Adjustment" This project focuses on building a model predicting customers' risk of turning delinquent within the next year, allowing credit risk analysts to make appropriate adjusments to their credit line.
+The project is executed in cooperation with Royal FrieslandCampina's Account Receivables Team.

 ## 2. Project Impact
-By achieving an 85% accuracy on the test set, the model offers valuable insights that can potentially reduce churn by 10%, translating to significant savings for the company.
+The model offers valuable insights into the factors making a borrower profile risky.
+By demonstrating excellent perfomance in differenting between good and bad customers, the model shows the potential to reduce throughput time of a credit review by 25% and improve the consistency of the overall credit review system.

 ## 3. Technical Skills Demonstrated
 - **Programming**: Python (Pandas, NumPy, Scikit-learn)